rattboi/phoenix-audio-adapter-kicad/README.md

+# Phoenix Version

+Modified by Bradon Kanyid (rattboi)

+This version uses a JST XH side header instead of RCA jacks.

+This is meant to be paired with https://github.com/rattboi/extron-scart-adapter/

+The zipped gerbers in phoenix-adapter/phoenix-adapter-output are ready to go for a site like jlcpcb.com

 # Copyright and Disclaimer
-Original - Copyright: René Richard
+Copyright: René Richard

-This Version - Copyright: Jacob Proctor

 This documentation describes Open Hardware and is licensed under the CERN OHL v.
 1.2.